OneGAN: Simultaneous Unsupervised Learning of Conditional Image Generation, Foreground Segmentation, and Fine-Grained Clustering: Training

-In the first phase of training, the model learns to generate images $I$ in a way that relies on generating a background image $I_{bg}$, a foreground image $I_{fg}$, and a foreground mask $I_m$, as in Fig.~\ref{fig:generation}.
+The generation path is described in Fig.~\ref{fig:architecture1}, Eq.~\ref{eq:V}--\ref{eq:G}.
+For illustrations, see Fig.~\ref{fig:generation}.
+The inputs for this path are $e_{bg},e_{p},e_{c},z$.
+During generation, the model learns to generate image $I$ in a way that relies on generating a background $I_{bg}$, foreground $I_{fg}$, and mask $I_m$ images.
 The discriminators are trained along with the generators and produce an adversarial training signal.
-The encoders are also trained in this phase, but only to retrieve the latent variables from the generated images.
+In addition, the encoders are also trained to retrieve the latent variables from the generated images, as a self-supervised task.

-The losses in Phase I can be put into four groups: adversarial losses, classification losses, distance losses, and regularizations.
-For brevity, $\ve$ represents the dependence on the three prior codes ($\ve_{bg}, \ve_p, \ve_c$).
-Similarly, $G(\ve,\vz)$ represents the full generation of the final image, Eq.~\ref{eq:Gbg0}--\ref{eq:G}.
+The losses in this path can be put into four groups: adversarial losses, classification losses, distance losses, and regularizations.
+For brevity, $e$ represents the dependence on all prior codes ($e_{bg}, e_p, e_c$).
+Similarly, $G(e,z)$ represents the full generation of the final image, Eq.~\ref{eq:Gbg}--\ref{eq:G}.

 {\bf Adversarial losses\quad} These involve the two discriminators and are derived from the minimax equation: $\min_G \max_D \E_x[\log(D(x))] + \E_z[\log(1 - D(G(z)))]$, for a generic generator $G$ and discriminator $D$.
 The concrete GAN loss is the sum of the losses for the separation between real/fake background, the separation between background/object and the separation between real/fake object.